timharek/deno-omdb/README.md

 omdb --api <api_key> tt6320628
 # Another way to specify the API key
 OMDB_API=<api_key> omdb 'Spider-Man'
+# Using name and getting JSON output
+omdb --api <api_key> --json 'Spider-Man Far from home'
 ```

 See `omdb -h` for all available flags and commands.